Simon Gicharu

-Simon Gicharu is an educationalist and founder of Mount Kenya University, which is East and Central Africa’s largest private university.
+Simon Gìcharū is an educationalist and founder of Mount Kenya University, which is East and Central Africa’s largest private university.
 He is also the founder of Mount Kigali University in Rwanda.
-He was born in 1964 in Gathiruini village, Kiambu County, Kenya.
+He was born in 1964 in Gathirūini village, Kiambu County, Kenya.
 He is the first in a family of seven.
-Gicharu is also the Chairman of the Water Services Regulatory Board and National Private Universities Owners Association of Kenya.
+Gìcharū is also the Chairman of the Water Services Regulatory Board and National Private Universities Owners Association of Kenya.
 He is the founder of Equip Africa Institute and patron of the Mount Kenya University Graduate Enterprise Academy.
 He is also a board member at Thika Water and Sewerage Company, and the patron of Inter Universities Rover Moot under the Kenya Scouts Association.
-In 2015, Gicharu was named the Eastern African Ernst and Young Entrepreneur of the Year, and subsequently inducted into the Ernst and Young Hall of Fame.
+In 2015, Gìcharū was named the Eastern African Ernst and Young Entrepreneur of the Year, and subsequently inducted into the Ernst and Young Hall of Fame.
 He is married with three children.

 Early life and education

 His early life experiences were the cauldron in which his successful characteristic traits were shaped.
-As a pupil at Kiawairia Primary School and later Gathiruini Secondary School, Gicharu had to walk many kilometres to and from school.
+As a pupil at Kìawairia Primary School and later Gathirūini Secondary School, Gìcharū had to walk many kilometers to and from school.
 His parents were peasant farmers and their small piece of land, which they tilled for subsistence, provided barely enough for their upkeep.
-To supplement the domestic income, Gicharu, alongside his siblings, picked coffee at large commercials farms where he was paid by the kilo.
+To supplement the domestic income, Gìcharū, alongside his siblings, picked coffee at large commercials farms where he was paid by the kilo.

 At Murang’a High School where he undertook his O-Levels, he was the captain in his final year.
 While in school, he etched a reputation for entrepreneurial acumen, and for assisting fellow students in Mathematics, a subject he excelled in.

-Gicharu obtained a Bachelor of Education Science (Honours) degree from Kenyatta University in 1990.
+Gìcharū obtained a Bachelor of Education Science (Honours) degree from Kenyatta University in 1990.
 His majors were Mathematics and Chemistry.
 Soon after graduation, he continued to exercise his passion for education, teaching his favourite Maths subject at various secondary schools in Kenya, and later at the Jomo Kenyatta University of Agriculture and Technology, and at the Thika Technical Training Institute.
 He would also author Kenya’s first post-secondary school book on Mathematics, Applied Mathematics for Craft Engineering.

 Entrepreneurship

-Gicharu has also previously worked as a lecturer at Thika Technical Training Institute.
+Gìcharū has also previously worked as a lecturer at Thika Technical Training Institute.
 In 1995, he earned a British Council scholarship to study Managing Enterprise Development at Cranfield University, Britain.
 When he came back he established Kenya Entrepreneurship Promotion Programme (KEPP), which provided micro-loans and training to young entrepreneurs.
 His seed capital was only Ksh20,000 (US$220).
 KEPP later started offering training in Computers and changed its name to Thika School of Management Studies (TSMS), with introduction of Management courses.